Pierre Crom

 • Aesthetics

-Vuhlehirsk, August 13, 2014 - Children gather in the street soon after Ukrainian forces regained control of Vuhlehirsk. © Pierre Crom
+Vuhlehirsk, August 13, 2014 - Children gather in the street shortly after Ukrainian forces regained control of Vuhlehirsk. © Pierre Crom

-Dyakove, August 2,0 2014 - Russian-backed military commander of Rovenky, Pavel Ilitsch, and his girlfriend, tour the newly seized Ukrainian territories. © Pierre Crom
+Dyakove, August 20, 2014 - Pavel Ilitsch, the Russian-backed military commander of Rovenky, and his partner tour territories recently taken from Ukrainian control. © Pierre Crom

-Donetsk, August 22, 2014 - The yard of a residential building lies in ruins following a devastating artillery shelling. © Pierre Crom
+Donetsk, August 22, 2014 - The yard of a residential building lies in ruins after heavy artillery shelling. © Pierre Crom